ansonl/ansonl.github.io/_drafts/2020-10-18-clean-install-osx-with-forgotten-firmware-password.md

 ---
 ## Clean install OS X on a Macintosh computer made during or after 2011 with an unknown EFI password.

+You can still boot to a USB drive if you have either the password for OS level access (TLDR at end) or firmware (EFI/BIOS) password for a post-2011 Macintosh computer.
+If the OS is in an unbootable state, this method may not work.

 My father and I were trying to use a [Mid-2011 Apple iMac](https://everymac.com/systems/apple/imac/specs/imac-core-i7-2.8-21-inch-aluminum-mid-2011-thunderbolt-specs.html) to run some games and it was exhibiting strange issues with no clear fix.
 Before I left California for college in 2012 I had upgraded this iMac from stock HDD by adding an internal 256 GB Sandforce SSD.
 The 2011 iMac curiously enough has enough space inside the display case to fit 2 storage drives.
 This wasn't the ole' optical drive <-> second storage drive swap; there is enough space to keep the optical drive behind the display!
 I recall the second storage drive fit behind the optical drive but it was a tight fit to refit the display on the case (no glue for this model, either!).
 I had installed OS X 10.7 Lion on the 256 GB SSD and set my home directory to be located on the 1 TB HDD to maximize space savings on the smaller capacity SSD.
 The applications folder was also half mapped onto the HDD for "large" games [30 GB of StarCraft was big].
 After 8 years of almost nonexistent usage and trusting the automatic OS X updater to update this strange configuration every few years, errors started to impede using it for games:

 - **Safari** - *Not Enough Free Disk Space*